National Agricultural Literacy Curriculum Matrix

 - Give each student a copy of the Flower Power activity sheet, clear tape, and a piece of card stock or paper.
 Have 6–7 pairs of scissors located centrally in the classroom.

-- Using the Parts of a Flower poster as a guide, instruct the students to first label the flower parts on the Flower Power activity sheet.
+- Using the Parts of a Flower Poster (see Materials) as a guide, instruct the students to first label the flower parts on the Flower Power activity sheet.

 - Show students the previously dissected flowers.
 Explain that flower dissection requires precision and a “light touch.”
 Rough handling of the flower will destroy the parts that need to be labeled.
 Give each student a flower.
 Have the students carefully dissect the flower and tape the parts onto their card stock or paper.